hanford/next-static-manifest/README.md

 Without any type of infrastructure in place, we can't route users to our dynamically exported routes.

-This request: `/blog/posts/123-456-789` doesn't match our filesystem location for the corresponding `/blog/posts/[id].html` file.
+A request to: `/blog/posts/123-456-789` wont match our filesystem location for the `/blog/posts/[id].html` file.

-However, if we write a small [Lambda@Edge](https://aws.amazon.com/lambda/edge/#:~:text=Lambda%40Edge%20is%20a%20feature,improves%20performance%20and%20reduces%20latency.&text=With%20Lambda%40Edge%2C%20you%20can,all%20with%20zero%20server%20administration.) function or use a [Worker](https://workers.cloudflare.com/) to ingest this file, we can automatically route users to the correct .html entrypoint.
+However, if we write a small [Lambda@Edge](https://aws.amazon.com/lambda/edge/#:~:text=Lambda%40Edge%20is%20a%20feature,improves%20performance%20and%20reduces%20latency.&text=With%20Lambda%40Edge%2C%20you%20can,all%20with%20zero%20server%20administration.) function or use a [Worker](https://workers.cloudflare.com/) to ingest this file, we can automatically route users to the correct `.html` entrypoint.

 ## How it works

 `next-static-manifest` runs after your app has been exported by Next.
-We generate a `next-static-manifest.json` file that you can poll on Lambda@Edge or in your worker, after deploying, your worker will get a new file and route accordingly.
+We generate a `next-static-manifest.json` file that you can poll on Lambda@Edge or in your Worker, after deploying, your worker will get a new file and route accordingly.

 In your function/worker, it's important to use `decode` when parsing the manifest file.